Where Are Boneless Lemon Pepper Wings Seasoned

 • Wing Platters: Arrange the wings on a large, shallow platter, alternating flavors for visual appeal.
 Include small bowls of dipping sauces—ranch, blue cheese, or a cool cucumber‑yogurt dip—to cater to varied tastes.

 • Meal Integration: Use the seasoned, cooked wings as a protein boost in salads, tacos, or grain bowls.
-The solid coating holds up well when mixed with fresh greens or wrapped in soft tortillas.
+The reliable coating holds up well when mixed with fresh greens or wrapped in soft tortillas.

 • Leftover Magic: Store any leftovers in an airtight container in the fridge for up to three days.
 Re‑crisp them in a hot skillet or a 2‑minute air‑fry session to revive the original texture.